TriStrac/TriStrac/README.md

 ## About Me

 Hello!
-I'm Leigh , a 4th-year I.T. student at University of Cebu, where I’m building a strong foundation in programming despite the many challenges and failures along the way.
+I'm Leigh , an student at University of Cebu, where I’m building a strong foundation in programming despite the many challenges and failures along the way.
 My journey has been full of learning experiences, and I'm excited about the future as I focus on studying and landing my first internship.

 Currently, I'm eager to apply and expand my skillset in a real-world setting.
 I also look forward to collaborating with others and working in a team environment, as I believe that shared experiences are a great way to grow and innovate.